 By stringent fleet policy enforcement.

-- Drivers should be constantly aware that their personal code of conduct when handling company property is being monitored.
+- Drivers should be constantly aware that you are monitoring their personal code of conduct when handling company property.

 - Vehicle maintenance, loading and unloading tasks are being double-checked.

-- New hires should be educated on the importance of respecting fleet policies.
+- Educate new hires on the importance of respecting fleet policies.

-- Incentives can be offered to keep drivers honest in this matter.
+- Offer incentives to keep drivers honest in this matter.

 - No driver – no matter how high up the hierarchy – can be exempt from the rules when it comes to taking proper care of their vehicles.

 Both management and drivers have to take cognitive action if fleet companies are going to be successful in controlling vehicle abuse.
-An atmosphere of low or no tolerance has to be cultivated, which means the whole staff team has to step up to the plate and agree to enforce/comply with company policies on the matter.
+An atmosphere of low or no tolerance has to be cultivated.
+The whole team has to step up and agree to enforce/comply with company policies on the matter.